raipc/atsd-jdbc/README.md

 # JDBC driver

 The driver is designed to provide a convenient way to access Axibase Time Series Database via SQL.
-The internal communication is implemented by means of transferring resultsets in CSV format via HTTP or HTTPS protocols.
-See the [SQL API Documentation](https://github.com/axibase/atsd-docs/tree/master/api/sql#overview) to find a description of the query format, a list of supported SQL functions, and other useful information.
+The internal communication is implemented by means of transferring results in CSV format via HTTP or HTTPS protocols.
+See the [SQL API Documentation](https://github.com/axibase/atsd-docs/tree/master/api/sql#overview) for a description of the query syntax and examples.

 ## Compatibility